amaanshk-tch/Stellar-wallet/README.md

-**Stellar Wallet:**
+**Lumen Split:**

 A decentralized expense-splitting app built on the Stellar Testnet.
-Stellar Wallet lets groups track shared expenses and settle balances using Stellar testnet assets in a transparent, super fast, and low-fee environment.
+Lumen spliy lets groups track shared expenses and settle balances using Stellar testnet assets in a transparent, super fast, and low-fee environment.

 **Overview:**

-Stellar Wallet enables users to:
+Lumen Split enables users to:
 Create shared expense groups
 Add and split expenses between members
 Track who owes whom
 Settle balances using Stellar testnet payments
 View transaction history recorded on-chain
 All settlements are executed on the Stellar Testnet, making it ideal for experimentation and learning without real financial risk.

-**Built on Stellar:**

-Stellar Development Foundation maintains the Stellar network, a decentralized blockchain designed for fast, low-cost financial transactions.
-Stellar Testnet is a testing environment that mirrors the main network but uses test tokens instead of real assets.

 **Why Stellar?**